 Best time to go

-Planning a trip to Perth is easy, because there's no wrong time to visit Perth, because winters are short and mild.
+Planning a trip to Perth is easy, because there's no wrong time to visit.
 As Australia's sunniest state capital, Perth gets 3,200 hours of sunshine a year.
 You can confidently fly to Perth anytime.

 How much will it cost?

 This will depend on your tastes and what you want to do.
-As a rough guide, not including air travel and hotels, you should allow about AU$150 to $200 a day per person for food and entertainment.
+As a rough guide, not including air travel and hotels, you should allow about AUD $150 to $200 a day per person for food and entertainment.

 There are no mandatory vaccinations required for visitors to Australia.